Hiring for Indigenous Designated Positions Procedure

 2. Application

-This policy applies to all candidates who are being considered for an Indigenous designated position as well as Faculty who have self-identified as Indigenous under the Job Classification procedure.
+This procedure applies to all candidates who are being considered for an Indigenous designated position as well as faculty who have self-identified as Indigenous under the job classification procedure.

 3. Definition